Ez2467/Business-Website/README.md

 ## Getting Started

-To get a copy of the website download the respository as a zip file and extract it to a location of your choosing.
+To get a copy of the website download the respository as a file and extract it to a location of your choosing.
 Then open index.html in your browser to view the website or open any of the html, css or js files in a text editor to view the source code.

 ### Prerequisites